-The current ForTwo’s array of gasoline, diesel (overseas) and electric powertrains should carry over to the new generation, though with significant updates to make them more efficient.
-The ForTwo, which averages about 34/38 mpg city/highway, has fallen short to newcomers like the Scion iQ and Chevrolet Spark, which offer similar economy but more interior space.
+The platform, meanwhile, will retain Smart’s rear-engine, rear-wheel-drive concept.
+The current Fortwo’s array of gasoline, diesel (overseas) and electric powertrains should carry over to the new generation, though with significant updates to make them more efficient.
+The Fortwo, which averages about 34/38 mpg city/highway, has fallen short to newcomers like the Scion iQ and Chevrolet Spark, which offer similar economy but more interior space.

-As for production, the Smart plant in Hambach, France will be responsible for the two-seater ForTwo we see here, while the Renault plant in Novo Mesto, Slovenia will be the production location for the four-seater ForFour as well as the new Twingo.
+The Smart plant in Hambach, France will be responsible for production of the two-door Fortwo we see here, while the Renault plant in Novo Mesto, Slovenia will be the production base for the Forfour as well as the new Twingo.
 Note, Renault’s Japanese partner Nissan is also expected to launch its own model based on the new platform.

-The launches of the jointly developed models are planned for 2013 onwards, which means we’re likely to see the new Twingo first, followed by the ForTwo and eventually the ForFour.
+The respective launches of the jointly developed models were originally slated for this year but delays have pushed that date back to 2014.
+We’re likely to see the new Renault Twingo first, followed by the Fortwo and eventually the Forfour.